Erikote04/Erikote04/README.md

 - 📫 How to reach me **erikote2004@icloud.com**

-- 🥅 Goals: Become a fullstack frontend developer and/or iOS developer
+- 🥅 Goals: Become a fullstack developer and/or iOS developer

 - ⚡️ Fun fact: I love to draw and play music instruments